Categories

 While the spend-based approach is effective for providing an initial estimate for emissions from purchases, because it is based on general commodity emission factors, it cannot provide supplier-specific emissions estimates.
 For example, switching to a supplier with lower emissions will not be reflected in a spend-based analysis since the EEIO commodity factor would remain the same.

-Furthermore, because this approach estimates emissions based on $ spent, only reductions in spending will show reductions in emissions.
+Furthermore, this approach estimates emissions based on $ spent, so only reductions in spending will show reductions in emissions.
 In instances where environmentally preferable products and services are more expensive than their traditional counterparts (which is common), a spend-based approach will estimate higher emissions for the environmentally preferable alternative.
 Lastly, because the most reliable spend-based emission factors are based on an analysis of the U.S. economy, they may provide less accurate results for spending that occurs outside of the U.S.

 Despite these drawbacks, spend-based analyses still provide value in instructing organizations where to start when it comes to gathering more information or implementing policies.
 Results from this calculator should be used as a springboard for supplier-engagement surveys to collect specific supplier emissions data.
-By extrapolating mapped emissions onto unmapped categories (when the used does not map 100% of their spending), we assume that emissions of unmapped categories reflects emissions of the user’s mapped categories.
+By extrapolating mapped emissions onto unmapped categories (when the used does not map 100% of their spending), we assume that emissions of unmapped categories reflect emissions of the user’s mapped categories.

 Sources